gesteves/gateway/source/text/_colophon.md

 This website is a very simple [Middleman] app, hosted on [Netlify][net].
 Why Middleman?
 I’ve been a Rails developer since about 2006, and Middleman shares a lot of commonalities with Rails, including a lot of helper methods, ERB templates, and of course, Ruby as a language, so it’s very comfortable to me.
-I’ve also used it very successfully in the past for custom editorial features, like [The Verge 50][v50].
+I’ve also used it very successfully in the past for high-touch custom editorial features, like [The Verge 50][v50].

 [mi]: https://middlemanapp.com/
 [net]: https://www.netlify.com/